 -fake smiles

-Grief is all of those things wrapped up in one BIG package.
-The most difficult thing is there is no return label.
-Grief lasts for all of our earthly lives.
-The emotions that come from death reminds us that grief is here to stay.
+Grief is all of those things wrapped in one BIG package.
+The most difficult realization is that no return label exists.
+Grief lasts all of our earthly lives.
+The emotions that emerge after a death remind us that grief is here to stay.
 It will last forever.
-It hits us like a ton of bricks out of no where.
+Sometimes it hits us like a ton of bricks out of nowhere.
 That’s because our five senses have a way of reminding us of our past.

-I found a lipstick tube in my bathroom cabinet just yesterday that smelled exactly like the lipstick Grandma P. used.
+Just yesterday, I found a lipstick tube in my bathroom drawer that smelled exactly like the lipstick Grandma P. used.
 That one tube of lipstick took me back to her house.
-I could see myself staring in her mirror as I applied her lipstick all those years ago.
+I could see myself as a teen, staring in her mirror, applying her lipstick all those years ago.

 Tasting any type of spearmint gum or candy takes me right back to Papaw P’s coffee table.
-I would grab his candy or gum after school each day as we sat and watched The Adam’s Family, The Braves, or good old Sandford and Son.
+I grabbed his candy or gum each day after school as we stared at the tube, watching The Adams Family, The Braves, or good old Sanford and Son.

-The feel of play dough takes me all the way back to the bar in Grandma Yvonne’s kitchen.
-We would sit together for hours and create anything and everything.
-My favorite was making a basket and filling it full of eggs.
-She would always make sure our creations dried out so she could keep them.
+The tenderness of Play-Doh takes me all the way back to Grandma Yvonne’s speckled kitchen bar.
+We sat together for hours and created anything and everything.
+My favorite was making a basket and filling it full of squishy eggs.
+She dried out nearly every creation and gently placed them on the dining room shelf.

-Hearing thunder reminds me of Papaw Paul because he loved to bowl.
-When I recently visited Florida, we had a bowling pin shaped pool.
-How convenient considering it was a week after my dad passed away.
-Him and my papaw bowled together for many years.
-When a huge FL thunderstorm came, I told Jaden that Papaw and my dad were bowling in Heaven.
-There isn’t much else my papaw would want to be doing, so I know it had to be them.
+Hearing thunder reminds me of Papaw Paul.
+When I visited Florida recently, we had a bowling pin-shaped pool.
+How convenient, considering it was a week after my dad’s unexpected death.
+He and my papaw bowled together for many years.
+When a huge FL thunderstorm moved in, I knew Papaw and my dad were bowling in Heaven.
+“Listen, Jaden, can you hear the bowling pins toppling over?”
+My papaw wouldn’t want to be doing anything else, so I know it had to be them.
 He was one of the sweetest men I have ever known.

-I am thankful for the lasting memories, but not for the grief.
-I know people say time lessens the pain.
+I am thankful for the lasting memories.
+I know people say grief doesn’t disappear, but time lessens the pain.
 Maybe it will.
-However, with each loved one who I have had to say goodbye to, it reminds me that Heaven gets sweeter everyday.
-It reminds me that life cannot be taken for granted.
+However, with each loved one I have had to say goodbye to, I am reminded that Heaven gets sweeter every day.
+Grief reminds me that life cannot be taken for granted.
 Life keeps moving along despite our heartaches.
-I have lost so many that played a huge role in my life over the last few years.
-So many who I always expected to be here to navigate this life with have passed on.
-Many of them went unexpectedly and much quicker than I ever anticipated them to.
+So many who played a tremendous role in my life are no longer present here on earth.
+Many whom I always expected to navigate with have now gone on.
+Many of them left unexpectedly and much quicker than I ever anticipated.

 Life is short.
 Grief is difficult.
-Grief makes us feel uncomfortable in so many different ways.
-It dreadfully pours out at different times.
-It is painful to endure no matter how it manifests.
+Grief feels uncomfortable in many different ways.
+It dreadfully pours out unexpectedly.
+It is painful to endure, no matter how it manifests.
 But God is good.
-He can bring joy in the midst of our grief.
-Simply typing those words is not enough.
+He brings joy in the midst of grief.
+Simply writing those words is not enough.
 I have to believe them.
-Without faith, hope, and God’s love, we all have nothing.
+With faith, hope, and God’s love, I can move forward and endure grief, one day at a time.

 1 Corinthians 13:7- (Love) …Beareth all things, believeth all things, hopeth all things, endureth all things.